wizmo2/zidoo-player/notes.md

 The media_player has a entity_picture attribute when available which references an api call.
 You can access the call directly, or use it as a reference in some frontend cards.
 The format is `https://<ip_address>:<port>/api/media_player_proxy/media_player.<name>?token=xxxxxxxx`.

 For direct access you need to check the token from the attribute states or lookup how long-lived tokens work.
+You can also use [mqtt-api-camera](https://github.com/wizmo2/mqtt-api-camera?tab=readme-ov-file#mqtt-api-camera) to create a virtual camera.

 I use the customizable Mini Media Player Card, available through HACS or [github](https://github.com/kalkih/mini-media-player).
 An example configuration to show a full screen image with minimal playing details is